 The small bucket BBQ was meant is optional.
 This can simply be cookie tin that functions as a fire bowl.
 We use the bucket bbq as it is designed to carry fired charcoal without warping or rusting afterwards.
 A cookie tin may not last as long.
 The small bucket bbq also has extendable legs that you will need to elevate the fire bowl.
 Inside the small bucket BBQ is the actual fire bowl with thick walls.
 We won’t be using the cooking grill here.
 You can also remove the handle as the small bucket will sit entirely inside the lower flower pot.

-Use big terracotta flower pot stands to elevate the flower pot, allowing for air to pass from the bass of the flower pot to the top.
+Use big terracotta flower pot riser to elevate the flower pot, allowing for air to pass from the bass of the flower pot to the top.
 We will be adding more holes for ventilation on the sides of the bottom flower pot to let in more air.
 These can be closed with a wine bottle cork to stop air flow if required.

 Turn one of the flower pots upside down, measure and drill holes to mount the handles.
 Make sure they are far apart from the upper vent hole so as to not burn your fingers when picking up the top half of the oven.
 Mount the handles, remember to use the washers on the inside of the pot for more contact surface making the handles more stable.
 Replace the screws to one with bigger head if needed.

 For the bottom half, if you use a biscuit tin, use 3/4 even sized rocks spaced evenly on the base of the flower pot.
 Make sure you do not cover the lower vent.
 Then place the biscuit tin over the rocks.
 The tin serves as a fire bowl for the charcoal.